mostafahussein/conceal/README.md

 }
 ```

-Note: You can switch between environments by passing `-p default` or `-p prod`
+Note: You can switch between environments by passing `-e default` or `-e prod`

 ### Adding command aliases